-Jiggle Physics: As part of her increased bust size, Lightning's breasts will jiggle, though the degree of which they do so depends on what she's wearing.
+Jiggle Physics: As part of her increased bust size, Lightning's breasts will jiggle, thankfully it's fairy realistic, and the degree of which they do so depends on what she's wearing.

 Jump Physics: Lightning will be able to free-run and perform various jumps off of objects and buildings, similar to the Assassin's Creed series.

 Non-Combat EXP: In this game, the concept of earning CP from enemies to level up your characters is completely dropped.
-Lightning levels up through doing Story Quests and side quests which raise her stats once you complete them.
-And instead of gaining abilties and commands when you level up after doing quests, you gain them by either Melding commands you already have to make new ones, or buying them from shops.
+Lightning "levels up", though the concept of numbered levels is gone, through doing Quests which raise her stats once you complete them.
+And instead of gaining abilities and commands when you level up after doing quests, you gain them by either drops from monsters or synthesizing existing one.
 You also upgrade your abilities to make them stronger.

 Non-Standard Game Over: Running out of time before the world ends, automatically gives you a game over and forces you to make a new save file using New Game+ to bring all the stuff in your previous playthrough to your new one, and starts you off in the ark on the first day, after the tutorial at Snow's Palace.

-Punny Name: The ultimate garb, with the Ultima magic, is called Ultimatum.
+Punny Name: The ultimate garb, with the Ultima magic, is called Ultimatum/us.

 Set Right What Once Went Wrong: Lightning agrees to become the savior in order to rescue the soul of her sister, and agrees to also save souls of other human beings to bring them to the new world where time is flowing as it normally should.
 She has 13 days to accomplish this, after that amount of time is up, the current world will die and cease to exist, and all of the souls Lightning fails to save will also be destroyed forever, including Serah's.

 Sequel Difficulty Spike: This is definitely the case with Lightning Returns, BIG TIME.
-You don't get your HP completely restored after battle, and status ailments you get in battle stay with you after you win a battle.
-You can't just heal yourself whenever you want in battle, as it costs GP, which you must earn by fighting, and you only have a maximum of 5 GP at the start of the game.
-If you don't pre-emptive strike enemies, they can and WILL pre-emptive strike YOU and cause you to lose a certain percentage of Health that carries on into the start of battle.
+You don't get your HP restored after battle, you can't just heal yourself whenever you want in battle, as it costs EP, which you must earn by fighting, and you only have a maximum of 5 EP at the start of the game.
+If you don't pre-emptive strike enemies, they can and WILL pre-emptive strike YOU and cause you to lose a certain percentage of Health that carries on into the start of battle and after you win it.
 Not to mention that now, Lightning is the only playable character, so you're fighting alone for the whole game.
 And also, there is a new Hard Mode included in the game.

 There is some reprieve though.
-When you get called back into the Ark, you're fully healed, and you're items are replenished for free.
-As you level up through quests, you gain more GP slots and Item Slots.
-You can pre-emptive strike enemies, they'll lose 10% of their starting HP if you strike them from the front or sides, and 25% if you can preemptive strike them from behind in the overworld.
+When you get called back into the Ark, you're fully healed, and you can use your now-full EP to buy powerful healing items.
+As you level up through quests, you gain more EP and Item Slots.
+You can pre-emptive strike enemies on the overworld, they'll lose 10% of their starting HP if you strike them before they can attack you, and 25% if you can preemptive strike them before they notice you (such as attacking from behind).
 In certain story missions, you will get other XIII characters to join your party for a time, and they will help you fight in battle.
 During battle, you can move Lightning around the field, Guard against attacks and Dodge Roll anytime in battle to avoid taking damage.
-You can also expend GP to use Overclock which speeds up Lightning and slows down all enemies on the field, allowing you more time to attack them, which helps when they are staggered.
-Using GP also allows you to revive yourself if you die, and use special attacks, like Lightning's ''Legion of One'' technique.
+You can also expend EP to use Overclock which speeds up Lightning and slows down all enemies on the field, allowing you more time to attack them, which helps when they are staggered.
+Using EP also allows you to revive yourself if you die, and use special attacks, like Lightning's ''Army of One'' technique which does a lot of damage and heals you for 10% of the damage done for all except the final hit.
 Hard mode is also directly tied to New Game+ and cannot be done without it, making it easier on you.